1861 April 15th

 Go to April 16 1861

 USA.
-US President Abraham Lincoln summoned a special session of the US Congress to consider the question of war against the Confederate states.
-Only Congress could formally declare war but as it was not in session, the President’s summons and call to arms was the equivalent of a declaration of war.
-He issued a Proclamation calling for 75,000 militiamen to serve for 90 days.
+US President Abraham Lincoln summoned a special session of the US Congress to consider the status of war against the Confederate states.
+Only Congress could formally declare war but as it was not in session, the President’s summons and call to arms was deemed the equivalent of a declaration of war.
+With that confirmation assured, he issued a Proclamation calling for 75,000 militiamen to serve for 90 days.

 California.
 Incidents at Mad River and Van Dusen’s Creek.